bnb-party/BNBParty.Factory/README.md

 So, why wait?
 Start your liquidity party today and take the first step towards exciting new financial opportunities!

+> **Note**
+>
+> While the contract allows for multiple tokens to be created using a external cover contract, our internal service only supports the creation of one token per transaction.
+This design choice ensures consistency and simplifies the interaction process when managing tokens in the system.
+> So if create multiple parties in a single transaction, they may not be processed in our system.

 ## Join Liquidity Party

 Ready to dive into the action?
 You can effortlessly become part of the excitement by swapping your BNB for the party’s token.